Web Analytics

 What about interactive technology?

-But what about mobile electronic devices like tablets and smartphones?
 Many babies use their parents’ devices and may even have their own, made specifically for young children.
-The effects of mobile technology are not yet well studied, but the list of negatives described above likely applies.
+The effects of mobile technology are not yet well studied, but the list of negatives described above very likely applies just the same.
 Babies under 1 are exposed to the same type of content they would have been watching on television, but now from a mobile electronic device.

 Moreover, some of the negatives may be amplified.
 Electronic devices are portable; many attach to car seats and strollers, lending themselves as “electronic babysitters” to keep babies occupied during daily routines.
 This has the potential to increase babies’ screen time in a very real but not easily noticeable way.
 In addition, mobile screens are smaller and positioned much closer to babies than television screens.
 This could have an even larger impact on babies’ sleep because the blue light is stronger at close distances.
 Looking at screens up close for considerable amounts of time may also pose risks for babies’ developing vision.11 It may re-wire their visual systems toward up-close central fixation and lead to under-developed peripheral and distance vision.15 The degree of these risks is currently unknown.